Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 The drains are organizational.

 People do not arrive at work with the same capacity every hour of every day.
 Capacity fluctuates.
-What determines whether those fluctuations become an organizational problem is the work itself.
-Meeting load.
-Decision density.
-Context switching.
-Manager bottlenecks.
-Unclear routing.
-Recovery debt.
-Those are not natural laws.
-They are design choices.
+Whether those fluctuations become an organizational problem depends in large part on the work itself: meeting load, decision density, context switching, manager bottlenecks, unclear routing, and recovery debt.
+Many of those conditions are design choices.
 When the work repeatedly demands more capacity than the system protects, execution degrades.
 Decisions slow.
 Errors rise.
 Strategic work gets pushed aside.

 The good news is that what was designed can be redesigned.